Monadic second-order model-checking on decomposable matroids: Introduction

-Recently, the expressive power of $MSO$ on representable matroids of bounded branch-width has been studied and it has been shown that the model-checking problem for such structures is still decidable in linear time \cite{hlinveny2006bwp}.
-It has been subsequently extended to a broader but more abstract class of matroids in \cite{kral2009decomposition}.
-The proof of both results relies on an implicit construction of a decision automaton.
-It has some similarity in spirit with the -- now classical -- proofs on graph, but is long and technical.
-The first contribution of this paper is to introduce an alternative method to study these matroids by a simple interpretation into $MSO$ on labeled trees.
-For this purpose, we introduce the notion of \textit{signature} over decomposable matroids which appear to be a useful general tool to study several classes of matroids.
-As a corollary of this method, we obtain the linear model checking of \cite{hlinveny2006bwp}, but also the enumeration of all tuples of a $MSO_{M}$ query with a linear delay or, in the vein of previous results on tree-like structures, that the spectrum (i.e. set of cardinality of models) of a $MSO_{M}$ formula is ultimately periodic.
+The monadic second-order logic on matroids, denoted by $MSO_M$, enables to express many interesting matroids properties (see \cite{hlineny2003matroid} and the references therein) such as the connectivity or the representability over $\mathbb{F}_2$ or $\mathbb{F}_3$.
+Recently, the model-checking of $MSO$ formulas on representable matroids of bounded branch-width has been studied and it has been proved to be decidable in a time linear in the size of the matroid \cite{hlinveny2006bwp}.
+This result has been subsequently extended in \cite{kral2010decomposition} to a broader class of matroids.
+The first contribution of this article is to introduce an alternative method to study these matroids, by an appropriate decomposition into labeled trees, called \emph{enhanced trees} and a translation of $MSO_{M}$ into $MSO$.
+For this purpose, we introduce the notion of \textit{signature} over decomposed matroids which appears to be a useful general tool to study several classes of matroids.
+Signatures can be seen as the states of a nondeterministic bottom-up automaton which checks the dependence of a set of a matroid represented by a set of leaves of an enhanced tree.

+As a corollary of this method, we give a new proof of the linear time model-checking of $MSO_{M}$ formulas on representable matroids of bounded branch-width, and also an enumeration algorithm of all tuples satisfying a $MSO_{M}$ query with a linear delay.
+We apply this result to the problem $\textsc{A-Circuit}$, which asks to extend a set of a matroid into a circuit.
+Both decision and enumeration versions of this problem have been well studied \cite{1113216} and, in the case of $\mathbb{F}$-matroids of bounded branch-width, we obtain better algorithms.